rclone/rclone/docs/content/onedrive.md

 ## Versions

-Every change in a file OneDrive causes the service to create a new version of the the file.
+Every change in a file OneDrive causes the service to create a new version of the file.
 This counts against a users quota.
 For example changing the modification time of a file creates a second version, so the file apparently uses twice the space.